-As clients already know, earlier this year we upped our allocation to the DoubleLine Opportunistic Income strategy – this tactical overweight is because of how attractive we believe this sleeve of the portfolio is currently priced, which Jason will get into later.
+As clients already know, earlier this year we upped our allocation to the DoubleLine Opportunistic Income strategy – we still believe this tactical overweight is very attractive, Jason will get into details on that later.
 Otherwise, the underlying distinctive orientation – a diverse grouping of separate account strategies unique to this fund – remains intact.

-More recently, while the fund was down in 2022, it was down much less than equities and core bonds.
-The fund is positive for 2023 through July a bit over 3%, which is better than the Agg Bond index by 100 basis points.
 Along those lines, while many clients use the fund as a core alternative fund, many other clients use it more specifically as a diversifier for their bond portfolio.
-In this respect, the Alternative Strategies fund has really shined – it beat the Agg Bond index in 2022 by over 400 basis points, and historically since inception annualized has beaten the Agg Bond index by 295 basis points, while maintaining a similar standard deviation volatility level and yield, with very low correlation, thus providing real diversification benefits to bond allocations.
+In this respect, the Alternative Strategies fund has really shined – it beat the Agg Bond index in 2022 by over 400 basis points, and historically since inception annualized has beaten the Agg Bond index by over 220 basis points, while maintaining a similar standard deviation volatility level and yield, with very low correlation, thus providing real diversification benefits to bond allocations.

 In fact, the fund’s downside average return has been less than a quarter of the Agg during down periods, and the upside/downside characteristics have been very favorable.
 This is why we see many consultants and institutional investors continue to like this strategy for immunizing so to speak their bond portfolios.

 Okay Jason, let’s get more in-depth here on the underlying managers and strategies.